 - Support of school infrastructure projects.

-- Provision of a daily meal to all schools in the GLC through the National School Nutrition Project (NSNP).
+- Provision of a daily meal to schools in the GLC through the National School Nutrition Project.

-- Environmental Impact Assessments and Environmental Management Plans are submitted for the operation of listed activities and relevant activities.
+- EIAs are submitted for non-mining-related listed activities and relevant activities.

-- Legal licence to operate is framed by compliance to and implementation of various environmental acts pertaining to water, waste, air, biodiversity and land.
+- Lonmin’s legal licence to operate is framed by compliance to and implementation of various environmental acts underpinned by the National Environmental Management Act (NEMA) pertaining to waste, air, biodiversity and land.

-The Department of Water and Sanitation is responsible for formulating and implementing policy governing water in South Africa.
+The Department of Water and Sanitation (DWS) formulates and implements policy governing water in South Africa.
 It has an overriding mandate for the provision of water services by local government.

 - Bulk infrastructure projects as part of human settlements plan to address accommodation in the GLC.

-- Lonmin’s energy management strategy is regulated and monitored against the Department of Energy’s Policy requirements.
+- Lonmin’s energy management strategy is regulated and monitored against the DoE’s policy requirements.

 This department is responsible for the social and economic development of rural South Africa and land reform.

-- The BEE transaction with local communities was authorised by the Minister of Rural Development and Land Reform because all mineral rights are owned by government.
+- The BEE transaction with local communities, discussed in BEE equity ownership, was authorised by the Minister of Rural Development and Land Reform because all mineral rights are owned by government.

-- Lonmin’s community development strategy seeks alignment with the National Development Plan.
+- Lonmin’s community development strategy has to align with the NDP.

-- All development plans at local and provincial government level must find expression in the Integrated Development Plans, which we aim to achieve through our SLPs.
+- All development plans at local and provincial government level must ﬁnd expression in the IDPs, which we aim to achieve through our SLPs.

-- Several of Lonmin’s socio-economic development initiatives are delivered in co-operation with the Department of Social Development, specifically those that support orphans and vulnerable children and community health initiatives.
+- Several of Lonmin’s socio-economic development initiatives are delivered in co-operation with the DSD, specifically those that support orphans and vulnerable children and community health initiatives.